More songs that "I AM NOT ASHAMED" to like (What most people call musical guilty pleasures).

 "Tighter" Paul Revere & the Raiders (A psychedelic/sunshine pop love song that isn't heard enough)

-"Makin It" David Naughton (The only big hit for the star of Dr. Pepper commercials and
+"Makin It" David Naughton (The only big hit for the star of Dr. Pepper commercials and American Werewolf in London.
+This song was a major part of my childhood.)

 "Out of the Question" Gilbert O'Sullivan (You never hear this song today-It is the one of the few songs of his that isn't politically correct in some way.)